Og-Amayokoy/til/README.md

-# Til - I learned today.
+# Til - Yoday I learned.

 by Yokoyama-Go.
 Lience is MIT.